Housing benefit and council tax support are available for people on low incomes to help them cover the cost of their rent.

 To be able to access these services customers will have to create their own self service account.

-In order to create an account you will need to have a valid email address.
+To create an account you will need to have a valid email address.
 If you do not have an email, download our guide on how to set up an email account (pdf).

 Having your own self-serve account means you can access your information on council tax and housing benefit at time that suits you 24-hours-a-day.
 For customers who are unable to access the internet or require assistance to set up a self-serve account, help is available at: